 In 2020, approximately 17,980 deaths in the United States are predicted to be attributed to bladder cancer1.
 This represents the eighth most common cause of cancer deaths in men.

-The general 5-year survival rate for people with bladder cancer (i.e., the percentage of people who are alive 5 or more years after the cancer is found) is 77%, while the 10-year survival rate is 70% and the 15-year survival rate is 65%1.
+The general 5-year survival rate for people with bladder cancer (i.e., the percentage of patients who would be expected to survive the effects of their bladder cancer for 5 years or more) is 77%, while the 10-year survival rate is 70% and the 15-year survival rate is 65%1.
 Notably, as each patient and cancer are different, it is not possible to definitely know the disease course for an individual patient.

 What affects survival for an individual diagnosed with bladder cancer?